emptyinterface/knownhosts/README.md

 ##LICENSE
 Apache 2.0

 _This package was derived from [github.com/coreos/fleet/ssh](https://github.com/coreos/fleet/tree/master/ssh) and updated to import [golang.org/x/crypto/ssh](https://golang.org/x/crypto/ssh) directly instead of the locally vendored verison.
 The local vendor namespacing prohibited use of the library outside of the Fleet project.
 There is an open [issue](https://github.com/coreos/fleet/issues/1477) regarding this vendoring strategy.
-The proxy, tunnel, and remote execution functionality from the original package has been removed._
+The proxy, tunnel, remote execution functionality, and external dependencies on fleet packages have been removed._